 Frisch et al reviewed Swedish and Danish cohort studies involving 709,353 patients who had undergone appendicectomy and were followed up for subsequent ulcerative colitis to determine the role of appendicitis and mesenteric lymphadenitis in the risk of ulcerative colitis following appendicectomy.
 The investigators also studied the impact of appendicectomy in 224,483 patients with a family history (parents or siblings) of inflammatory bowel disease and found that regardless of familial predisposition to inflammatory bowel disease, appendicitis and mesenteric lymphadenitis during childhood or adolescence is linked to a significantly reduced risk of ulcerative colitis in adulthood.

-No set of physical findings is pathognomonic of mesenteric lymphadenitis.
+Although no set of physical findings is pathognomonic of mesenteric lymphadenitis, the following may be found in affected patients:

-Abdominal ultrasonographic scanning with Doppler scanning is a useful adjunct for excluding other differential diagnoses.[1, 3] For instance, ultrasonographic demonstration of mural thickening of the terminal ileum plus mesenteric thickening is indicative of regional enteritis.
+Abdominal ultrasonographic scanning with Doppler scanning is a useful adjunct for excluding other differential diagnoses.[2, 4, 10] For instance, ultrasonographic demonstration of mural thickening of the terminal ileum plus mesenteric thickening is indicative of regional enteritis.
 Focal abdominal tenderness in response to transducer pressure is common.
 Ultrasonography is often the preferred initial diagnostic procedure, especially in children with uncomplicated abdominal pain.

 A study by Ja Lim et al supported the use of ultrasonography in the diagnosis of mesenteric lymphadenitis.
 The retrospective study involved 100 children with clinically suspected intussusception, with abdominal ultrasonography instead demonstrating the presence of mesenteric lymphadenitis in 13 of these patients.
 Other conditions identified in the study included ileocolitis, terminal ileitis, choledochal cyst, accessory spleen torsion, small bowel ileus, midgut volvulus with bowel ischemia, and hydronephrosis, as well as intussusception (in 37 patients).